 Florida's financial climate is as "user-friendly" as its natural climate.
 There are no state or local personal income taxes, no occupational privilege taxes, and the relatively low sales tax (6.5% statewide; 7% in Pinellas County) exempts groceries, medicines, household fuels, and most services.

 There is a thriving cultural life in the Tampa Bay region with various museums and theaters showcasing the visual and performing arts.
-St. Petersburg is home to the Dali Museum, the Florida International Museum, and the Museum of Fine Arts.
+St. Petersburg is home to the Dali Museum, the Florida International Museum, the Museum of Fine Arts and a Chihuly Collection.
 Tampa is well-known for its Museum of Science and Industry; and the John and Mable Ringling Museum located in Sarasota houses a major collection of European masters.
 Smaller specialty museums also abound throughout the region.
-The Bayfront Center/Mahaffey Theater, Ruth Eckerd Hall, and the Tampa Bay Performing Art Center host the Florida Symphony Orchestra in its September through May season.
+The Mahaffey Theater, Ruth Eckerd Hall and the Straz Center for the Performing Arts host the Florida Symphony Orchestra in its September through May season.
 Van Wezel Hall is home to the Florida West Coast Symphony.
-These versatile halls also offer a continuing menu of musical, theatrical, athletic, and entertainment productions on tour.
+These versatile halls also offer a continuing menu of musical, theatrical, athletic and entertainment productions on tour.
 Playhouses in each of the Bay area's cities provide opportunities for local actors and directors to showcase their skills.
 Our mild climate also makes possible a series of outdoor celebrations of the arts.
-Highlights include juried arts and crafts shows, theatre-in-the-Park, concerts in parks along the Bay, a First Night Celebration, and a Springtime Renaissance Fair.
+Highlights include juried arts and crafts shows, theatre-in-the-Park, concerts in parks along the Bay, a First Night Celebration and a Springtime Renaissance Fair.
+And don't even get us started on the innovative, family-owned restaurant scene in DTSP!
+(That's how the locals refer to downtown St. Pete.)

 The region also has several institutions of higher education which promote the continuing life of the mind.
 Eckerd College, Stetson University's College of Law, the University of South Florida, St. Petersburg College, the Poynter Institute for Media Studies, and the University of Tampa are probably the best-known of these.
 There are also a variety of religiously-affiliated colleges within reasonable commuting distance.